-The unique Yasuragi Japanese spa experience has now reopened its doors after months of renovation.
-They have retained their much-loved, harmonious concept but now in a new, more relaxing and Japanese environment.
+Welcome to a unique spa experience in a relaxing, harmonious and Japanese environment.
 Yasuragi awaits you at the edge of the pine forest, by the sea just outside Stockholm.
 Read about the experience it is to stay here, and see photos of the spa hotel.

 For 20 years, Yasuragi has been a place that people seek out when they want to let go of the daily grind for a while and simply relax.
 Throughout these 20 years, the Japanese bath has been a cornerstone in the Yasuragi concept – and it will certainly continue to be.